carlosolarte/java-dist/docs/02-threads/content.md

 ---
 ### Lambdas

-A further example... does it work?
+A further example...
+Does it always return 0?

 ```java
 // ThreadLambda.java